LEED Certification and LED Lights

 LEED certification comes in four levels.
 At a minimum, LEED-certified buildings must have between 40 – 49 credits.
 To receive a silver certification, buildings need 50-59 credits, gold buildings need to have 60-79 credits, and buildings with 80+ credits receive a platinum certification.

-Benefits of having LEED certification
+Benefits of having LEED Certification:

 Beyond the public relations benefits, there are tangible incentives for receiving LEED certifications.
 The US Green Building Council states, “LEED buildings have faster lease-up rates and may qualify for a host of incentives like tax rebates and zoning allowances.
 Not to mention they retain higher property values.”

-LEED certification and LED lights
+LEED Certification and LED Lights:

 Will LED lights help your manufacturing facility receive their LEED-certification?
 The quick and simple answer is, yes, they will.
 LEED certification is based on using green technology throughout a building and while installing one technology probably won’t be enough to qualify you for your LEED certification, lighting does account for a large portion of a building’s energy use.